 Yes, please contact us at (813) 274-3100.

 4. When must plans be sealed?

-- Electrical Plans: Any construction project designed for public assembly with an area is greater than 5,000 square feet; or an electrical system requiring an aggregate service capacity greater than 400 amperes, or the valuation of the electrical work is greater than $5,000.
+- Electrical Plans: Any construction project designed for public assembly with an area greater than 5,000 square feet, or an electrical system requiring an aggregate service capacity greater than 400 amperes, or the valuation of the electrical work is greater than $5,000.

-- Mechanical Plans: Any construction project designed for public assembly with an area is greater than 5,000 square feet; or a mechanical system exceeding a 15-ton-per-system capacity; or accommodates more than 100 persons; or with a value greater than $50,000.
+- Mechanical Plans: Any construction project designed for public assembly with an area greater than 5,000 square feet; or a mechanical system exceeding a 15-ton-per-system capacity, or accommodating more than 100 persons; or with a value greater than $50,000.